FAQ

 How does the Bilan Carbone® respond to the CSRD?

-The Bilan Carbone® addresses a large part of the DRs of the ESRS E1 of the CSRD, relating to climate change.
-The method responds fully to the DRs on carbon accounting, and partially on the rest of the accounting (risk analysis, definition of strategy, etc.).
+The Bilan Carbone® addresses a large part of the disclosure requirements of ESRS E1 of the CSRD, concerning climate change.
+The method fully addresses disclosure requirements on carbon accounting, and partially on the rest of the accounting (risk analysis, strategy definition, etc.).

 🔗 For more information: Webinar on the new method and section 6.2

-What coexistence is there on transition plan steps between ACT Step-by-Step, Regulatory GHG Assessment and Bilan Carbone®?
+What coexistence is there in the steps of a transition plan between ACT Step-by-Step, Regulatory GHG Assessment and Bilan Carbone®?

-The Bilan Carbone® has always aimed to be a pathway to action.
-It goes beyond accounting for emissions to guide the construction of its transition plan.
+The Bilan Carbone® has always aimed to be a move-to-action approach.
+It goes beyond emissions accounting to guide the construction of its transition plan.

 Coexistence with ACT Step-by-Step is useful in many aspects: